 (1) The grade transcript, bearing official seal, sent directly to the board office by each graduate university or college attended by the applicant; and

-(b) In the case of an applicant who is licensed or certified as a psychologist or as a school psychologist by the licensing department of another state, a territory, or the District of Columbia or who holds a diploma issued by the "American Board of Professional Psychology," such notarized statement may be waived if the licensing requirement of the other jurisdiction or the psychology work history of the applicant indicates completion of two years of appropriately supervised experience, including at least one year of postdoctoral experience, prior to original licensure.
+(b) In the case of an applicant who is licensed or certified as a psychologist or as a school psychologist by the licensing department of another state, a territory, or the District of Columbia or who holds a diploma issued by the "American Board of Professional Psychology," such statement may be waived if the licensing requirement of the other jurisdiction or the psychology work history of the applicant indicates completion of two years of appropriately supervised experience, including at least one year of postdoctoral experience, prior to original licensure.

-(C) The application for licensure shall be deemed to lapse if the applicant has not successfully completed all requirements for licensure within five years after initial filing.
+(C) The application for licensure shall be deemed to lapse if the applicant has not successfully completed all requirements for licensure within three years after initial filing.
 Thereafter, a new application shall be necessary for a candidate to pursue licensure.